 Pisek is located in the Southern Bohemian Region about 90 minutes from the capital city of Prague.
 The historic center is an urban conservation area.
 At the heart of the city is a large square, divided into two approximately equal parts.
 The western part includes the castle, while the eastern part formerly served as a marketplace.
 Remains of city fortifications including the famous Putim Gate are still preserved.

 What to visit:

-The early Gothic stone bridge from the 13th century is the second stone bridge in Bohemia after the destroyed Judith´s Bridge in Prague and one of the oldest preserved bridges in Europe.
-It was built in a dry place and after completion the river was taken to a new riverbed.
-The bridge was a very important connection on the way called the Golden Path.
-The replicas of Baroque sculptures are located on the bridge.
+The Gothic castle was founded together with the town in 1254.
+The early Gothic stone bridge from the 13th century is one of the oldest preserved bridges in Europe, and the second oldest such structure in Bohemia – even older than Prague’s Charles Bridge.
+Its construction was ingenious: the entire bridge was built on dry land, and only then was the river diverted to flow underneath it.
+The bridge was a very important connection on the way called the „Gold Route“.
+Replicas of Baroque sculptures are located on the bridge.

-Golden Sands in the Otava River:
+Panning for Gold in the Otava River:

 The placename „písek“ means „sand“, and probably refers to the river shallows in which valuable metals were to be found.
 The town’s original Celtic inhabitants used gold to make jewelry as well as the first coins to be used in the region.
 Later, settlers came to the area to pan for gold.
 But by the 14th century, almost all the gold in the River Otava had been ‚panned out‘, so prospectors had to resort to mining techniques.